 Children in Yorkville may soon be playing on the community’s first-ever “inclusive playground,” designed to increase accessibility and provide a fun space for both parents and children to enjoy together.

 The design comes after park staff suggested dismantling Rotary Park, 2775 Grande Trail Road, because of its aging playground equipment.
-The equipment at the adventure-themed park is over 20-years old, which is the age Park staff recommend upgrading.
-The current 12-acre park also features a zip-line, a skateboarding area, pickle ball courts, and a baseball field.
+The equipment at the adventure-themed park is more than 20 years old, which is the age park staff recommend upgrading.
+The current 12-acre park also features a zip-line, a skateboarding area, pickle ball courts and a baseball field.

 According to city documents, the new inclusive playground design, “gives children with or without a disability the same platform to play while breaking down barriers, both physically and socially.”